Join My Academy For Just $4.99/Month!

 For example, here are two sentences.
 One uses an adverb and the other does not:

 • I wrote some incredible sales copy.
-(Adjective is “incredible.”)
+(The adjective is “incredible.”)

 • I write some sales copy.